Network Device Backup

 2. On startup, NetXMS loads the module and registers a REST API endpoint (/api/oxidized/nodes) that Oxidized uses as its HTTP source to retrieve the list of devices to back up.

-3. When the administrator registers a node for backup, NetXMS maps the node’s vendor to an Oxidized model name (see Vendor-to-Model Mapping) and stores the mapping as custom attributes on the node.
+3. When a node is registered for backup (via the Hook::RegisterForConfigurationBackup script during configuration poll), NetXMS resolves the Oxidized model name from the node’s properties (see Model Resolution) and stores the mapping as custom attributes on the node.

 4. Oxidized periodically polls the /api/oxidized/nodes endpoint to get the current list of registered devices, then connects to each device on its configured schedule to retrieve and store configurations.